Customer Support Impact

 Dual-Layer QA

-• Production checks per ticket: required fields, tone/policy, identity/PII, attachments.
+• Production checks per ticket: required fields, tone and policy, identity and PII, attachments.

-• Findings drive updates to templates/macros, not one-off coaching only.
+• Findings drive updates to templates and macros, not one-off coaching only.

 • Metrics tracked: QA pass rate, critical error count, QA-driven reopenings.